Candidates must normally have completed a UK Masters degree or equivalent at a recognised university.

-Media Studies at SOAS has an expanding programme of doctoral research with some thirty research students currently enrolled.
+Media and Film Studies at SOAS has an expanding programme of doctoral research with some thirty research students currently enrolled.
 Our research students work on an exceptionally wide range of topics, both theoretical and empirical, with about half coming from Africa, the Middle East and Asia, and half from Europe and North America.

 The Centre puts emphasis on the acquisition of critical theoretical skills and in-depth regional, linguistic and cultural knowledge of media and film forms and practices.

-The PhD in Media Studies is a research degree, involving original research on some aspect of contemporary theoretical and global issues in media and film.
+The PhD in Media and Film Studies is a research degree, involving original research on some aspect of contemporary theoretical and global issues in media and film.
 Our approach to media and film studies involves a developed critique of Eurocentrism.
 Our speciality is the analysis of the film and media industries, their contents and their audiences in Asia, Africa, the Middle East and their diasporas, an approach equally well-suited to research on Latin American, East European and mainstream ‘Western' media.

 In 2007 we opened a PhD stream designed to integrate and interrogate the relationships between theory and practice.
 The submitted work comprises 60,000 words of written work and up to one hour of audio-visual materials.